 3. Don’t stay too long at drop off.

 I had a parent who tried to stay for almost twenty minutes every time she dropped her preschooler off in my class, though her child was doing fine.
 In fact, he would say goodbye to her and run off excitedly and play.
-Her presence seemed to be more about her own anxiety and difficulty separating with her son then about the child’s actual circumstance.
+Her presence seemed to be more about her own anxiety and difficulty separating from her son than about the child’s actual circumstance.

 I had to gently tell her that this process was not beneficial for her son.
 He would circle back, confused as to why she was still there.
-It also caused stress and confusion for other children who didn’t understand why one mommy was staying while their parents had left.
-This particular parent got upset and actually pulled her son out of my care, but I think the situation spoke more to the personal challenges she was feeling than anything else.
+It also caused stress and confusion for other children who didn’t understand why one mommy stayed while their parents had left.
+This particular parent got upset and actually pulled her son out of my care.
+Still, I think the situation spoke more to the personal challenges she was feeling than anything else.

 4. Encourage distractions.

-Allow the caregiver to distract your child with a toy, activity, visit to the mirror, etc. Be sure to say goodbye, but release your child’s attention and help the caregiver to take over with his or her method of distraction without injecting your own.
+Allow the caregiver to distract your child with a toy, activity, etc. Be sure to say goodbye, but release your child’s attention and help the caregiver take over with their method of distraction without injecting your own.